About Scott Schober

 Scott N. Schober is the President and CEO of Berkeley Varitronics Systems (BVS), a forty-year-old New Jersey-based privately held company and leading provider of advanced, world-class wireless test and security solutions.
 Schober also invented BVS’s cell phone detection tools, used to enforce a “no cell phone policy” in prisons and secure government facilities.
 Scott is a highly sought-after subject expert on the topic of cybersecurity.

-Scott's TV appearances include: ABC News, Bloomberg TV, Al Jazeera America, CBS This Morning News, CCTV America, CNBC, CNN, Fox Business, Fox News, Good Morning America, Inside Edition, MSNBC, and many more.
+Scott is on the board of advisors at Cyberlitica and has had appearances that include: ABC News, Bloomberg TV, Al Jazeera America, CBS This Morning News, CCTV America, CNBC, CNN, Fox Business, Fox News, Good Morning America, Inside Edition, MSNBC, and many more.
 His precautionary advice is heard on dozens of radio stations such as XM Sirius Radio, Bloomberg Radio, and The Peggy Smedley Show.
 Scott has been interviewed in the Wall Street Journal, Forbes, Fortune, Success, Newsweek, USA Today, and The New York Times.

-A nationally recognized expert, Scott regularly attends conferences including RSA 2018, FutureCon 2019, SecureWorld, and Cyber Investing Summit as a keynote speaker and panel expert.
+A nationally recognized expert, Scott regularly attends conferences including RSA 2021, FutureCon, SecureWorld, and Cyber Investing Summit as a keynote speaker and panel expert.
 His expertise extends to topics including the future of wireless technology, protection from insider threats, susceptibility to cyber breaches, the impact of drones, and distracted driving technology.

 Scott sits on several advisory boards including ThingBlox, Kean University, Cyberlitica, Carson Technologies, NimbusID and BlockSafe Technologies.